alessio94/easyjet-leptons-met/EasyjetHub/python/steering/README.md

 # Fill the configuration flags from the
 # parsed arguments
+# Returned flags are locked.
 flags, args = analysis_configuration(parser)

 print(args.greeting)

-# Lock the flags so that the configuration of job subcomponents cannot
-# modify them silently/unpredictably.
-lock_merged_config_flags(flags)

 if flags.Analysis.extra_verbose_output:
     print('Hope you have enough space for this log file!')